 Why is this important?

-Chronic pain can be complicated by other conditions that require special attention, namely mental/behavioral health conditions or opioid use disorder (OUD), and/or other substance use disorders.
+Chronic pain can be complicated by other conditions that require special attention, namely mental/behavioral health conditions, opioid use disorder (OUD), and/or other substance use disorders.
 Insufficiently addressed mental/behavioral health conditions can interfere with successful pain management.
 For patients with opioid use disorder, the full agonist opioids used to treat pain (e.g., oxycodone, hydrocodone) are rarely the best choice and often the wrong medication for their pain.
 Medications such as buprenorphine, naltrexone, and methadone are needed for patients with opioid use disorder.
 Patients with other substance use disorders require assessment and treatment for their disorder in addition to treatment for their chronic pain.
 Identifying additional and appropriate resources for these patients and creating systems to connect patients to these resources is essential for an effective chronic pain management plan.
-Some of these resources might be developed or brought “in-house” within the primary care clinic setting, others will need to be identified outside of the primary care clinic and linkages established to them.
+Some of these resources might be developed or brought “in-house” within the primary care clinic setting, others will need to be identified in the local community and linkages established to them.
 Through implementing opioid management improvements using the Six Building Blocks, clinics become more aware of the existence of opioid use disorder.
 Clinics find that offering buprenorphine treatment on-site allows them to provide their patients a full spectrum of care.

 - Select and consistently use tools to identify patients with complex needs.